 Allowance for doubtful accounts is management's best estimate of the amount of probable credit losses in the Company's existing accounts receivable.
 Management determines the allowance based on historical write-off experience by industry and national economic data.
 Management reviews its allowance for doubtful accounts monthly.
-In 2006, management examined the debtors ageing report and noted that there was an insignificant change in the amounts owing by one of its major customers, the Dongfeng Group.
-For the year ended December 31, 2007, the Dongfeng Group accounted for about 21% of the trade debtors outstanding as compared to approximately 22% as of December 31, 2006.
-Likewise, the top 20 non-Dongfeng Group customers had decreased their significance in our sales and accounted for about 41.8% of the gross accounts receivable at the end of 2007 from 43.3% at the end of 2006.
-We analyzed our customer's trends, repayment patterns and ageing analysis in 2007.
-The balances that were past due over 90 days and over a specified amount are reviewed individually for collectibility.
+For the year ended December 31, 2008, the Dongfeng Group accounted for about 20 % of the trade debtors outstanding as compared to approximately 21%as of December 31, 2007.
+Likewise, the top 20 non-Dongfeng Group customers had increased their significance in our sales and accounted for about 52.4% of the gross accounts receivable at the end of 2008 from 41.8% at the end of 2007.
+We analyzed our customer's trends, repayment patterns and ageing analysis in 2008.
+The balances that were past due over 90 days and over a specified amount are reviewed individually for collectability.
 All other balances are reviewed on a pooled basis by aging of such balances.
 Account balances are charged off against the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.

-Changes in the allowances for doubtful accounts for each of the years in the three-year period ended December 31, 2007 are summarized as follows:
+Changes in the allowances for doubtful accounts for each of the years in the three-year period ended December 31, 2008 are summarized as follows:

+Decemb er 31,

+2006 2007 2008 2008

+Rmb Rmb Rmb US\$

+(in thou sands)

-December 31, 2005 2006 2007 2007 Rmb Rmb Rmb US\$ (in thou ısands) Balance at beginning of year 107,457 69,047 90,365 13,222 Add: Charge/(credit) to consolidated statements of operations 25,587 21,582 (11,008) (1,611) Less: Written off (63,997) (264) (14,464) (2,116) Balance at end of year 69,047 90,365 64,893 9,495
+Balance at beginning of year 69,047 90,365 64,893 9,495

+Add:

+Charge/(credit) to Consolidated statements of Operations 21,582 (11,008) 33,487 4,900

+Less: Written off (264) (14,464) (2,346) (343)

+Balance at end of Year 90,365 64,893 96,034 14,052

-While trade accounts receivable increased by Rmb 1.6 billion as of December 31, 2007 as compared to 2006, allowance for doubtful accounts decreased by Rmb 25.5 million.
-The increase in trade accounts receivable was mainly attributable to the increase in bills receivable of Rmb 1.4 billion, for which no allowance for doubtful debts were made.
-There was no risk of uncollectability in respect of these amounts.
-There has been a significant increase in bills receivable as we largely ceased the prior practice of discounting bills due to the increase in discount rates during the year.
+While trade accounts receivable decreased by Rmb 570.1 million as of December 31, 2008 as compared to 2007, allowance for doubtful accounts increased by Rmb 31.1 million.
+The decrease in trade accounts receivable was mainly attributable to better debt collection and lower sales towards the end of the year.
+There has been a significant decrease in bills receivable due to lower sales in the last quarter as a result of the global financial crisis.

-We were able to better assess our collectibility estimates in 2007 with the benefit of a longer hindsight period.
-As a result, we determined that we should reduce our allowance for doubtful accounts by Rmb 11.0 million to reflect actual results.
+We were able to assess our collectability estimates in 2007 and 2008 with the benefit of a longer hindsight period.
+As a result, we determined that we should increase our allowance for doubtful accounts by Rmb 33.5 million to reflect actual results.
 We will consider this historical information in the establishment of allowance methodology and assumptions in 2008 and future years.
-In addition, we utilized Rmb 14.5 million of the allowance made as of December 31, 2006 to write off debts that are no longer recoverable.
-No new provision was required in 2007 as the allowance as of December 31, 2007 is adequate based on post year-end collection information.